 Get expert WooCommerce customization from vetted Codeable developers today

-Customizing WooCommerce product pages can be as simple or as complicated as you make it.
+Customizing WooCommerce product pages can be as simple or as complex as you make it.

-If you’re using the WordPress Site Editor, you’re working within the constraints of your theme.
+The WordPress Site Editor handles basic layout changes within your theme’s constraints.
 Plugins like StoreCustomizer and Customizer for WooCommerce offer more targeted control without touching code.
 Page builders like Elementor and Divi go further, giving you a visual interface to fully redesign product pages.

-But for ultimate control, custom templates and CSS/PHP modifications let you build exactly what you need – if you know how to do it without breaking your site.
+But for the deepest level of control, custom templates and CSS/PHP modifications let you build exactly what you need — if you know how to do it without breaking your site.